 Yes, your pet is just like family.
 But you don’t need to waste money caring for your furry friend.

-This year, owners will spend an estimated $72.13 billion on their pets, according to the American Pet Products Association.
 Don’t go crazy adding extra cash to that total.
 Instead, consider these ideas to keep your pet and your budget happy.